Chinchilla Lifespan: How Long Do Chinchillas Live?

 Considered an exotic pet in many different locations, chinchillas are adorable and soft.
 But how long do chinchillas live, and what can you do as a new pet owner to properly take care of your chinchilla or chin, as they are affectionately known?

 In this article, we’ll discuss the average lifespan for these unique rodents, what you can expect to find while learning about their life cycle, and we’ll also provide you with some pointers as to how you can best care for your chin.
+Let’s get started now!

 How long do chinchillas live?

-However, these herbivores are delightful pets, capable of jumping up to six or seven feet in the air.
-Like most rodents, they need constant stimulation and the ability to wear down their teeth, as they never stop growing.
+However, these chinchillas are delightful pets, capable of jumping up to six or seven feet in the air.
+Like most rodents, they need constant stimulation and need to wear down their teeth, as they never stop growing.
+If properly taken care of, most domesticated chinchillas often live to be at least ten years old.

 How long do chinchillas live?

-Chinchillas have a different life cycle than many other rodents, given their unique genetic makeup and characteristics.
+Chinchillas have a different life cycle from many other rodents, given their unique genetic makeup and characteristics.
 Let’s talk more about what life is like for a chinchilla at any age or stage of their life.

 Newborn, or Kits